kcuzner/teensy-swd/README.md

 some way to load the initial bootloader on to it.
 I had realized this before, but I never got around to actually doing something about it until now.

+There are other options for this such as buying a JTAG dongle, using one of the FRDM boards, or using the [CMSIS-DAP](https://github.com/mbedmicro/CMSIS-DAP) loader, but those require either purchasing new hardware, modifying hardware or porting things to new chips.
+Thus, it will be easier/cheaper for me just to write a simple program that can execute SWD commands (possibly in a scripted fashion).

 ## What?

 This project is the host and firmware for a USB to SWD adaptor.
 The objective